-(a) plus or minus 3 scale divisions for scales of more than 2000 kg (5000 lb) capacity in service prior to January 1, 1981, and for all axle load, railway track, and vehicle scales; or

-- (b) plus or minus 1 scale division for all other scales. - S.2.1.3.
-Scales Equipped with an Automatic Zero-Setting Mechanism.
-Under normal operating conditions the maximum load that can be "rezeroed," when either placed on or removed from the platform all at once, shall be: - (a) for bench, counter, and livestock scales: 0.6 scale division; - (b) for vehicle, axle-load, and railway track scales: 3.0 scale divisions; and - (c) for all other scales: 1.0 scale division.
-[Nonretroactive and enforceable as of January 1, 1981] - S.2.1.3.1.
-Antomatic Zero-Setting Mechanism on Class III L Devices Class III L devices equipped with automatic zero setting mechanisms shall be designed with a sealable means to allow the automatic zero setting to be disabled during the inspection and test of the device.
+- (a) plus or minus 3 scale divisions for scales of more than 2000 kg (5000 lb) capacity in service prior to January 1, 1981, and for all axle load, railway track, and vehicle scales; or - (b) plus or minus 1 scale division for all other scales. - S.2.1.3.
+Scales Equipped with an Automatic Zero-Setting Mechanism (Zero-Tracking). - S.2.1.3.1.
+Zero-Tracking for Scales Manufactured Between January 1, 1981 and January 1, 2007.
+The maximum load that can be "rezeroed," when either placed on or removed from the platform all at once under normal operating conditions, shall be: - (a) for bench, counter, and livestock scales: 0.6 scale division; - (b) for vehicle, axle-load, and railway track scales: 3.0 scale divisions; and - (c) for all other scales: 1.0 scale division.
+(Amended 2005) - S.2.1.3.2.
+Zero-Tracking for Scales Manufactured On or After January 1, 2007.
+The maximum load that can be "rezeroed," when either placed on or removed from the platform all at once under normal operating conditions, shall be: - (a) for vehicle, axle-load, and railway track scales: 3.0 scale divisions; and - (b) for all other scales: 0.5 scale division.
+(Added 2005) - S.2.1.3.3.
+Means to Disable Zero-Tracking on Class III L Devices.
+Class III L devices equipped with automatic zero-setting mechanisms shall be designed with a sealable means to allow the automatic zero-setting mechanism to be disabled during the inspection and test of the device.

-(Added 1999) - S.2.1.4.
+(Added 1999) (Amended 2005) - S.2.1.4.
 Monorail Scales.
 On a static monorail scale equipped with digital indications, means shall be provided for setting the zero-load balance to within 0.02 % of scale capacity.
 On a dynamic monorail weighing system, means shall be provided to automatically maintain these conditions.
 (Amended 1999) - S.2.1.5.
 Initial Zero-Setting Mechanism. - (a) Scales of accuracy classes I, II, and III may be equipped with an initial zero-setting device. - (b) An initial zero-setting mechanism shall not zero a load in excess of 20 % of the maximum capacity of the scale unless tests show that the scale meets all applicable tolerances for any amount of initial load compensated by this device within the specified range.